Pastitsio

 How To Make Pastitsio

-1. Preheat your oven to 350°F and lightly grease a 9×13 inch baking dish with nonstick spray.
+Preheat the oven to 350°F and lightly grease a 9×13-inch baking dish.

-7. Spread the beef mixture evenly over the pasta, pressing it down gently.
-Sprinkle with ½ cup of Parmesan cheese.
+Spread the beef mixture evenly over the pasta, pressing gently.
+Sprinkle with another ½ cup Parmesan and set aside.

-8. Heat the milk in the microwave until hot but not boiling.
+Heat milk in the microwave until hot, but not boiling.

-9. In a large saucepan, melt the butter, then stir in the flour and cook for 1 minute over medium heat.
+Melt butter in a large saucepan, stir in flour, and cook for 1 minute over medium heat.

 Chef Jenn’s Tips